sazid/py-ltree/README.rst

 Python ltree implementation
 ===========================

+**NOTE: This fork uses the `psycopg2-binary` module instead of `psycopg2` which needs to be compiled.

 ``ltree`` is a sequence of labels that can be used to represent a hierarchical tree-like structure.
 The `PostgreSQL database`__ provides an `ltree data type`__ with very powerful indexing functionalities, making it a practical way